Aswath-Senthilkumar/twilio_reminder/README.md

 I have included a set of unit tests and integration tests to this project.
 Before running the test, make sure the server is running in another ternimal.

-Optionally add: (or edit the test code accordingly to contain a valid phone number)
+Optionally add this in your `.env` file: (or edit the test code accordingly to contain a valid phone number)

 ```bash
 MY_PHONE_NUMBER = "your-phone-number"